Ap0ph1s-W4ite/auto_room_control/README.md

 - temp_data.py updated.
 - temp_control.py updated
 - Added LCD Suport.
-  - You can use a LCD qith a P017 Chip to see temperature and usage from CPU.
+  - You can use a LCD with a P017 Chip to see temperature and usage from CPU.

 =============================================
 ###Installation